linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 10.08.2023 (announcement Linkspreed Apps)
+- 🚀 We're making progress on our website where you'll soon be able to download our amazing apps! 📲 Stay tuned for updates! 🌟 #AppDevelopment #ComingSoon

 ### 09.08.2023 (announcement Linkspreed Reality)
 - 🚀 Exciting news!
 We've just launched Linkspreed Reality! 🎉 Discover all the latest information at https://reality.linkspreed.com.
 Stay tuned for more updates this month via social media.
 Let's Shape Reality together! ✨ #LinkspreedReality #NewLaunch 🌍